 Its always advised to start with the lower stimulation levels and then move forward till you get the right level of stimulation that matches your pet’s behavior.

-Third, consider getting a bark collar with an automatic timer function.
+Third, consider getting anti-bark collars with an automatic timer function.
 These modern collars allow you to set the number of hours each day wherein your Lab can bark without getting shocked.
 This is especially useful if he loves barking during the early morning or at night when you are sleeping.

-Finally, consider reading some customer reviews about different brands in order to narrow down your options and make an informed decision about which ones are best for your pet.
+Finally, consider reading some customer reviews about different brands static shock collars or anti-bark collars in order to narrow down your options and make an informed decision about which ones are best for your pet.

 Q24.
 At what age can you start using a shock collar on a lab?